-Disparate edge weightings: Considerable variation in edge weight definitions represents another key challenge for comparative analyses, especially when they covary with taxonomy, social system and data collection methods.
-For example, many studies have used association indices like the simple ratio index (Hoppitt & Farine 2018), and the popularity of alternatives has varied over time and between research communities.
-In contrast, many contact-based networks use bio-logging devices to measure the duration or frequency of encounters.
-This creates problems for a comparative analyst because edge weights in different studies can mean very different things.
-Previous studies have typically used only a subset of networks that use a similar approach (limiting statistical power), extracted only binary networks (losing information on the strength of connections), or fitted a network's weighted/unweighted status as a covariate in the comparative analyses (Collier et al. 2022).
-One potential alternative to this would be to use a simple correction to make edge weights in different networks more comparable (e.g. by dividing all edges by the maximum edge weight to generate a standardised index).
-However, a potentially more satisfying approach would be to use statistical approaches such as mixture models that can classify edges as belonging to different distributions, e.g. "weak", "intermediate" and "strong" (Weiss et al. 2019; Ellis et al. 2021).
-A key advantage would be that any uncertainty in these classifications could be propagated through to subsequent stages of the analysis.
-Additionally, as is the case with network dynamics, storing network data in raw edge list format would empower those conducting comparative analyses to make their own decisions about how to weight edges to be comparable between studies.
+Disparate edge weightings: Variation in edge weight definitions represents another key 511 512 challenge for comparative analyses, especially when they covary with taxonomy, social system and data collection methods.
+For example, many studies have used association 513 514 indices like the simple ratio index (Hoppitt & Farine 2018), and the popularity of alternatives 515 has varied over time and between research communities.
+In contrast, many contact-based 516 networks use bio-logging devices to measure the duration or frequency of encounters.
+This 517 creates problems for a comparative analyst because edge weights in different studies can 518 mean very different things.
+Previous studies have typically used only a subset of networks 519 that use a similar approach (limiting statistical power), extracted binary networks (losing 520 information on connection strength), or fitted a network's weighted/unweighted status as a 521 covariate in the comparative analyses (Collier et al. 2022).
+One potential alternative would be to use a simple correction to make edge weights in different networks more comparable (e.g. 522 by dividing all edges by the maximum edge weight to generate a standardised index).
+523 524 However, a potentially more satisfying approach is to use statistical approaches like mixture 525 models that can classify edges as belonging to different distributions, e.g. "weak", "intermediate" and "strong" (Weiss et al. 2019; Ellis et al. 2021).
+A key advantage would be 526 527 that uncertainty in these classifications could be propagated to subsequent stages of the 528 analysis.
+Additionally, as is the case with network dynamics, storing network data in raw 529 edge list format would empower those conducting comparative analyses to make their own 530 decisions about how to weight edges to be comparable between studies.

-Higher-order interactions: Another source of lost information in all comparative social network studies conducted so far - and in existing data repositories - is that network data is stored as a conventional dyadic network, even in situations where this is a simplification (e.g. group-based networks).
-This loses information on the size of social interactions that can be captured using higher-order network approaches (Silk et al. 2022).
-While these have only rarely been used in behavioural ecology thus far (Musciotto et al. 2022), they are gaining popularity as a tool in broader network science (Battiston et al. 2021).
-It would be valuable to move towards also storing higher-order network data in animal social network databases (e.g. in the form of group-by-individual or incidence matrices) to facilitate approaches that explicitly incorporate this higher-order structure.
+Higher-order interactions: Another source of lost information in all comparative social 532 network studies conducted so far - and existing data repositories - is that data is stored as 533 dyadic networks, even when this is a simplification (e.g. group-based data).
+This loses 534 535 information on interaction size that can be captured using higher-order network approaches (Silk et al. 2022).
+While these have only rarely been used in behavioural ecology (Musciotto 536 et al. 2022), they are gaining popularity as a tool in network science (Battiston et al. 2021).
+It 537 would be valuable to move towards also storing higher-order network data in repositories 538 539 (e.g. as group-by-individual or incidence matrices) to facilitate approaches that explicitly incorporate this higher-order structure.
+540

-Future opportunities for comparative social network analysis
+542 Future opportunities for comparative social network

+543 analysis

-Comparative social network analysis has displayed wide informative power across a range of different topics.
-Building on and expanding this literature, there remain diverse research areas for comparative social network analysis that are as yet relatively underexplored.
-Here we focus on disease ecology, behavioural ecology and conservation, as well as the interface between these topics.
-However, we encourage others to develop additional applications of these approaches, especially as a tool to unify across ecological disciplines.
+544 Comparative social network analysis has displayed wide informative power across diverse topics, and offers a tool to link social structure to varied ecological and evolutionary 545 546 processes (Fig. 2).
+Building on and expanding this literature, there remain numerous 547 research areas that are as yet relatively underexplored, especially once methodological approaches facilitate effective comparisons across diverse social systems.
+Here we continue 548 to focus on disease ecology, behavioural ecology and conservation, as well as the interface 549 550 between these topics.
+However, we encourage others to develop additional applications of these approaches (see Fig. 2), especially as a tool to unify across ecological disciplines.
+551 552